 This regime makes the message queue compact and easy to handle.
 A message queue entry is thus defined in 'C' as follows:

 *pa points to a void function whose single input parameter is a pointer to an as yet undetermined data type. *pd is a pointer-to-void.
-A 256-entry Message Queue is therefore declared as follows:
+The 256 possible elements of the array M[] each contains pointers pa and pd to functions and data buffers.

-The elements of the msg_queue[] array each contain pointers pa and pd to functions and data buffers.
-Further pointers to the elements of the msg_queue[] array itself are needed in order to allow messages to be taken off and put on the message queue.
+Further pointers to individual elements of MQ[] are needed in order to allow messages to be taken off and put on the message queue.
 Pointers ps and pf point to the start and finish of the message queue itself — i.e. the currently occupied part of the message queue array.
 In fact, to make the program simpler, pf actually points to the next free element after the current end of the queue — i.e. the place where the next new message entry should be placed.
 The pointer pt is a constant.
 It permanently points to the highest (last) element in the message queue array.

 The following diagram illustrates how these pointers are used.
 The shading represents the currently occupied portion of the message queue array.